I want to work in an International Organisation

-- UN Careers http://careers.un.org career options, career paths, internships, how to apply, etc.
+- UN Careers Portal http://careers.un.org career options, career paths, internships, how to apply, etc.

-- For current vacancies in the UN (at all levels) see www.unjobs.org This can be searched by organisation, location, etc.
+- Current vacancies in the UN (at all levels) www.unjobs.org

 - "Junior Professional Officers" are recruited through National Competitive Recruitment Examinations.
 They should have a Masters degree in a development-related subject and be proficient in English, French or Spanish.
-See www.jposc.org for further details.
+Not all nationalities are eligible to apply: see www.jposc.undp.org for further details.

 - Facebook www.facebook.com/UN.Careers

 - Twitter http://twitter.com/un_careers

 What is an International Organisation?